keycult/keycult-resources/pages/mydoc/faq_keycult_faq.md

                     <div class="panel panel-default">
                         <div class="panel-heading">
                             <h4 class="panel-title">
-                                <a class="noCrossRef accordion-toggle" data-toggle="collapse" href="#collapse15">What is your live update stream schedule?</a>
+                                <a class="noCrossRef accordion-toggle" data-toggle="collapse" href="#collapse15">Where can we find updates on keyboard releases/preorders?</a>
                             </h4>
                         </div>
                         <div id="collapse15" class="panel-collapse collapse">
                             <div class="panel-body">
-                                Unless otherwise mentioned, all live updates will take place on every other Thursday at 4pm Eastern time.
-Feel free to join us at <a href="https://twitch.tv/keycult" target="_blank">https://twitch.tv/keycult</a> for our other streams as well.
+                                Since our live streams have stopped for the time being, we will be sending email updates accordingly to customers.
                             </div>
                         </div>
                     </div>